WACSI Home | Schedule | Logistics | Navigating Denver | About

 It is a walk of about ¾ of a mile from the station to the conference sites on campus; if that works for you and you allow time, it can be a pleasant walk.
 If not, for now, bear with us and keep watching this space.
 We will have other available options, including a regular campus shuttle service.

-How do I get to sessions?
+How do I get to the WAC Summer Institute?

 Who do I contact if I need any additional accommodations?